IBMStockTrader/portfolio/README.md

 `DELETE /{owner}` - removes the portfolio for the specified owner.

+`GET /{owner}/returns` - gets the return on investment for this portfolio.

 `POST /{owner}/feedback` - submits feedback (to the Watson Tone Analyzer)

 All operations return *JSON*.
 A *portfolio* object contains fields named *owner*, *total*, *loyalty*, *balance*,